counterfactual/monorepo/packages/contracts/ARCHITECTURE.md

 ### resolve

-From certain app states, `resolve` can be called to return a value of type `struct Tansfer.Details` (this is defined by framework code in `Transfer.sol`).
+From certain app states, `resolve` can be called to return a value of type `struct Transfer.Details` (this is defined by framework code in `Transfer.sol`).
 This allows the state deposit assigned to the app to be reassigned, for e.g., to the winner of the Tic-Tac-Toe game.

 ![resolve](./images/resolve.svg)

-### isStateFinal
+### isStateTerminal

 Some app states are marked terminal.
 An app state a is terminal if there does not exist an action c such that applyAction(a, c) returns (i.e., the app state transition graph has no outgoing edges from a).
-Since we cannot statically check this property, the app developer can manually mark these states by making `isStateFinal` return true for them, allowing us to skip one step of dispute resolution.
+Since we cannot statically check this property, the app developer can manually mark these states by making `isStateTerminal` return true for them, allowing us to skip one step of dispute resolution.

 Note that this is an optimization; this function can always safely be omitted, at the cost that sometimes disputes would take longer than strictly necessary.